 Throughout 2018-19 we have worked with each of these sectors to develop an action plan and use the knowledge gained to increase awareness and understanding of palliative care, to strengthen our connections with professional and community groups, and to ensure that everyone has access to reliable information that they can trust.

 A full listing of Engagement Project activity across all three sectors including action plans, publications and presentations is available on CareSearch.
 Some of the activities undertaken with the aged care sector and other recent publications relevant to the sector are listed below.
+A summary of the Engagement Project is available as a factsheet (272kb pdf).

 Allied Health White Paper: Allied Health in Australia and its Role in Palliative Care